 The accuracy of CMR diagnosis of myocarditis is variably reported, and depends on the combination of techniques used, the time point in the inflammatory process at which images are taken, the severity of the inflammation in the group studied and whether EMB is the comparison standard.
 Combining tissue characterization techniques improves diagnostic performance [102].
 The recommended clinical diagnostic algorithm for suspected myocarditis [98] includes the CMR criteria proposed in the 2009 JACC White Paper for CMR assessment of myocarditis [103].
 These criteria require two of the following three: T2-weighted images showing increased global or regional myocardial signal intensity relative to skeletal muscle (indicating myocardial oedema), early gadolinium-enhanced T1-weighted images showing increased global myocardial signal intensity relative to skeletal muscle (indicating myocardial hyperaemia / capillary leak), and ≥1 focal lesion on LGE with non-ischaemic distribution (indicating necrosis / fibrosis).
 The commonest LGE distribution is focal, patchy and involves the subepicardial lateral wall [104, 105].

 The sensitivity of the 2009 CMR-criteria is greatest for patients with infarct-like rather than HF presentations [106].
-Where conventional techniques do not detect abnormalities or where gadolinium is contra-indicated, native (non-contrast) T1-mapping can detect oedema in non-ischaemic distributions and so improve diagnostic confidence when imaging is performed at a median of three days from presentation [107, 108].
-[109]In one study of patients with recent-onset HF and clinically suspected myocarditis, T2 mapping revealed higher median global myocardial T2 values in those with biopsy-proven active myocarditis compared with those without, while there were no significant differences in native or post-contrast global myocardial T1 or in conventional criteria [110].
-The addition of ECV quantification to conventional criteria was shown to improve diagnostic accuracy (!!!
-INVALID CITATION !!!
-[118]).
+Where conventional techniques do not detect abnormalities or where gadolinium is contra-indicated, native (non-contrast) T1-mapping (Figure 8) can detect oedema in non-ischaemic distributions and so improve diagnostic confidence when imaging is performed at a median of three days from presentation [107, 108].
+Native T1 values raised >5 SD above the mean of the normal range independently identified acute myocarditis and were more raised in acute compared with convalescent stages of the process [109].
+Conversely, in another study of patients with recent-onset HF and clinically suspected myocarditis, T2 mapping revealed higher median global myocardial T2 values in those with biopsy-proven active myocarditis, while there were no significant differences in native or post-contrast global myocardial T1 [110].

 The prognostic value of CMR findings in myocarditis requires further investigation.
 The presence of LGE on CMR within five days of presentation was an independent predictor of all-cause and cardiac mortality in biopsy-proven viral myocarditis [111], and in a LGE positive cohort, initial LVEF, but not LGE extent, predicted outcome [112].